cludden/sails-must/README.md

 The same implications could apply for a site that uses role based access control and has numerous roles, or a site for an organization with numerous departments (Accounting, Finance, HR, IT, Sales, etc).
 We shouldn't have to write a thousand different policies to cover every possible scenario in our access control system.

 ## Getting Started
-What we need is a way to configure policies, a way to pass parameters to policies that determine their behavior.
+What we need is a way to configure policies by passing parameters to the policies that determine their behavior.
 That's what this module provides!
 Take a look:

 A sample policy configuration: